michsa/chores/README.md

 - `recurrence` is required if `isRecurring` is true
 - `scheduled` and `deadline` are mutually exclusive, if one is set the other must be null
 - if `isRecurring` is true then one of `scheduled` or `deadline` must be set, else both are optional
+- `deadlineWarning` is required if `deadline` is set

 #### Recurring tasks

 Recurrences are defined by a frequency (representing days/weeks/months) and a numeric interval represeting how many of those days/weeks/months should elapse before it's time to do the task again.

-For our use case it should be sufficient to reset the interval whenever the task is (fully) completed, meaning we mutate `scheduled` on the task record when that happens.
+For our use case it should be sufficient to reset the interval whenever the task is completed, meaning we mutate `scheduled` or `deadline` on the task record when that happens.

 Generally recurring tasks will have scheduled dates, but theoretically they could have deadlines (eg, pay a bill that can't be automated), so we should also support that case.